 There will be opportunities for both adults and children to have a go at forging during the weekend days of BathIRON.
 Enjoy the increasingly rare experience of making something with your own hands, sign up for a session, and take home your own hand-forged memento of the event.

-Adults (14+): For a chance to forge with expert tutors from the National School of Blacksmithing and highly experienced local craftsmen, book your 30-minute one-to-one slot here.
+Adults (14+): For a chance to forge with expert tutors from the National School of Blacksmithing and highly experienced local craftsmen, create something unique to take home with you for just £10 for a 30 minute 1:1 forging session.

 On Thursday 14th and Friday 15th June, groups of school children from all over Bath will be forging treble clefs with Robert and Carol Smith.
 This fantastic opportunity is free of charge to schools who are taking part.
 During the event, Robert will be transforming the children’s work into a beautiful sphere of treble clefs – a wonderful legacy of this unique event created by the school children of Bath.